apache/lucenenet/CONTRIBUTING.md

 ## Other types of help

-We will definitely need more help (like optimizing code, normalizing tabs/spaces, license headers, automating stuff, etc) but we are not there yet!
+We will definitely need more help (like optimizing code, normalizing tabs/spaces, writing tutorials, helping with API documentation, automating stuff, etc) but we are not there yet!

 Also, check out the [JIRA issue tracker](https://issues.apache.org/jira/browse/LUCENENET-586?jql=project%20%3D%20LUCENENET%20AND%20status%20%3D%20Open%20AND%20assignee%20in%20(EMPTY)) for any other issues that you might be interested in helping with.
 You can signup for a JIRA account [here](https://cwiki.apache.org/confluence/signup.action) (it just takes a minute).